madelinebauer/Weather/README.md

 # Weather App
-Python project to look up current weather conditions
+Python project to look up current weather conditions in any U.S. city.

 The user is prompted to enter a city name and state name.
 The Python file returns the following:
   1. Current temperature